jonathanrocher/pandas_tutorial/README.rst

 number of dependencies it has that we will want to play with during the tutorial.

-**Note for Enthought Canopy users:** The regular installer of Canopy doesn't contain some of the packages we will need.
+**Note for Enthought Canopy users:** To reduce download time, the regular installer of Canopy doesn't contain some of the packages we will need.
 After installation, please login inside the application (on the welcome screen).
 Then go to the package manager (in the Tools menu) and install any of the packages below that are not already present (statsmodels, lxml, beautifulSoup4, html5lib are the only ones that may not be present depending on the version of installer you choose).

 You already have your distribution